NGC 1058 - Spiral Galaxy in Perseus

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 1058.

 Apparent size of NGC 1058The following table reports NGC 1058 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1058 is a visual representation of it.

 The image below is a photograph of NGC 1058 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1058 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1058 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1058 - Spiral Galaxy in Perseus is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1058 - Spiral Galaxy in Perseus in the Hubble de Vaucouleurs sequence.